Week 3 takeaways: Panic time for Cowboys, Raiders?

-The Buffalo Bills upset the Minnesota Vikings in a big way, Baker Mayfield made his debut, and the New Orleans Saints outlasted the Atlanta Falcons in a NFC South OT battle.
+The Buffalo Bills upset the Minnesota Vikings in a big way, Baker Mayfield made his debut, and the New Orleans Saints outlasted the Atlanta Falcons in a NFC South overtime battle.
 And it might be time to panic for the Dallas Cowboys and Oakland Raiders, among others.

 All that and more in Week 3's biggest takeaways from NFL Nation.